desihub/desiutil/doc/desiInstall.rst

 Determine Build Type
 --------------------

 The downloaded code is scanned to determine the build type.
-There are three possible build types that are *not* mutually exclusive.
+There are several possible build types that are *not* mutually exclusive.

 plain